Evidence Level

 97 children with ADHD.

 Modest improvements in attention and behavioral measures vs placebo.
-NOT an established ADHD treatment; ADHD requires comprehensive evaluation and evidence-based interventions (typically stimulant medications combined with behavioral therapy as first-line).
-Botanical/amino acid supplements should NOT replace established ADHD care without psychiatric evaluation.
+Not an established ADHD treatment; ADHD requires comprehensive evaluation and evidence-based interventions (typically stimulant medications combined with behavioral therapy as first-line).
+Botanical/amino acid supplements should not replace established ADHD care without psychiatric evaluation.

 7